Travellers from the UK have had a turbulent time. The pound's taken a hammering; and Brexit means that flight compensation rules might change.

 Pre-loading cards and alternatives

-Until fairly recently it used to be the case that some credit card providers allowed cardholders to pre-load balances onto their credit cards for use abroad.
+Until fairly recently, some credit card providers allowed cardholders to pre-load balances onto their credit cards for use abroad.

 This positive balance of cash could then be spent - or withdrawn - abroad without interest charges, as no amount was actually owed to the provider.